lingeringwillx/Refpack-QFS-Resources/how-to-compress.md

 Bit operation are done to mask off unrelated bits or shift the values to a specific position.
 Addition and subtraction are done because they allow the algorithm to encode a few more bytes compared to if it didn't.
 Addition and subtraction could also be used to switch certain bits on or off.

-Note: Some guides mistakenly claim that SimCity 4 has its own unique control character encoding.
+Note: Some guides mistakenly claim that SimCity 4 has its own unique encoding.
 This is wrong.

 The three variables that we need to encode are: